feathersjs/docs/cookbook/express/file-uploading.md

 );
 ```

-Notice we kept the file field name as *uri* just to maintain uniformity, as the service will always work with that name anyways.
-But you can change it if you prefer.
+Notice we kept the file field name as *uri* just to maintain uniformity, as the service will always work with that name anyways, but you can change it if you prefer.

 Feathers-blob only understands files encoded as dataURI, so we need to convert them first.
 Let's make a Hook for that: